physimals/asl-docs/oxford_asl_userguide.rst

 If you find the registration to be unsatisfactory, a new registration can be performed without having to repeat the main analysis using the results in ``native_space``.

+**Calibrated output**

+If calibration is enabled, calibrated perfusion outputs are available with the suffix ``_calib``.
+These contain quantified perfusion in ml/100g/min

+**Whole-brain averages**

+Within the ``native_space`` subdirectory, several whole-brain average values are defined:

+ - ``<output>_gm_mean``: These are averages values in pure GM which by default is defined as voxels with more than 80% GM partial volume.
+This threshold can be modified using the ``--gm-thresh`` option
+ - ``<output>_wm_mean``: These are averages values in pure WM which by default is defined as voxels with more than 90% WM partial volume.
+This threshold can be modified using the ``--wm-thresh`` option
+ - ``<output>_cortical_gm_mean``: These are average values in cortical GM which is defined as 'pure GM' voxels (see above) that are included in the Harvard-Oxford atlas Left/Right cortical mask (i.e. excluding subcortical GM).
+ - ``<output>_cerebral_wm_mean``: These are average values in cerebral WM which is defined as 'pure WM' voxels (see above) that are included in the Harvard-Oxford atlas Left/Right cortical mask (i.e. excluding subcortical WM).

+**Normalized output **

+In all spaces, normalized output is produced, regardless of whether calibrated output is also being generated.
+Normalized output is generated by dividing the relative perfusion values by one of the whole brain averages defined above.

+ - ``perfusion_norm`` - This is perfusion normalized by whole brain mean pure GM (perfusion_gm_mean)
+ - ``perfusion_wm_norm`` - When partial volume correction is enabled, this is WM perfusion normalized by whole brain mean pure WM (perfusion_wm_mean)

 Detailed usage information
 --------------------------